Welcome to the MSN Nursing Resources Guide.

 Mobile Web: Library Mobile Site

 Here is some of what you'll find in this guide:

-Articles - links to scholarly literature databases.
+Databases - links to scholarly literature databases.

 Books - links to search engines to find books & other monographic works.

 EBP - links to evidence based practice databases and search engines.

 APA - APA 6 citation example page with links to other formatting resources.

 Tutorials - video tutorials on database searching & other aspects of research.

 Reference Works - links to helpful encyclopedias & dictionaries.

 Remote Access - tips for navigating off campus access & resolving problems.